Grant-Weaver-31/Grant-Weaver-31/README.md

 I am someone who enjoys telling a compelling story with data.
 You can see my different projects in the data analytics field while using Python, R and SQL.
 Feel free to look at my different repos to see what kind of projects I've completed.

-* 🌍  I'm based in Greater Boston Massachusetts
+* 🌍  I'm based in the Greater Boston Massachusetts Area
 * 🖥️  See my portfolio at [My Personal Website](http://gcweaver31.github.io/website/)
 * ✉️  You can contact me at [gcweaver@bu.edu](mailto:gcweaver@bu.edu)
 * 🧠  I'm learning SQL and Spanish